Separated, but Divorcing Debtors

 One spouse files bankruptcy

 If one spouse chooses to file bankruptcy, this is permitted.
-The filing of the bankruptcy usually results in the imposition of the automatic stay.
+The filing of bankruptcy usually results in the imposition of the automatic stay.
 In some circumstances, the stay may need to be lifted before proceeding with a divorce.
-For example, if the family court needs to divide non-exempt property when one of the parties is in chapter 13 bankruptcy, a motion to lift the stay may be needed.
+For example, if the family court needs to divide non-exempt property when one of the parties is in Chapter 13 bankruptcy, a motion to lift the stay may be needed.
 The Bankruptcy Court Judge may need to approve the division of property.